The Getaway (Dexter): Production

-Lithgow called Rita's death a "fantastic choice", which he said shed a completely different light on the final scene between Dexter and Arthur, which appears to be somewhat sympathetic before the audience learned what Arthur had done.
+Lithgow called Rita's death a "fantastic choice", which he said shed an entirely different light on the final scene between Dexter and Arthur, which appears to be somewhat sympathetic before the audience learned what Arthur had done.
 Lithgow said he knew that Arthur would be killed from the very beginning of the season.
 He said he particularly enjoyed working with Michael C. Hall in "The Getaway", and particularly cited the opening scene in the police station, where he said Hall was "so great at working out the rhythms and finding the real meaning" of the moment where Dexter realizes Arthur has the advantage over him.
 Lithgow also said he enjoyed their final scene together, including the moment where he realized his daughter had committed suicide: "It's very unusual for a character that despicable to have a moment like that, a moment of such pain."

 Reception

 Ratings

 "The Getaway" broke several records for the Showtime cable network.
 The finale episode was seen by 2.6 million households, according to Nielsen ratings, making it the most-watched original series episode in the network's history.
 This rating surpassed the record that had been broken just a week prior by the Dexter episode, Hello, Dexter Morgan, which was seen by 2.1 million households.
 The pair of Dexter episodes were the most watched Showtime telecast since the October 23, 1999 broadcast of a boxing match between Mike Tyson and Orlin Norris.
 "The Getaway" was seen by 54 percent more viewers than the third season finale, "Do You Take Dexter Morgan?", which aired on December 14, 2008.
 The high ratings for "The Getaway" gave a boost to the third season finale of Californication, which aired immediately after the Dexter season finale.
 The Californication episode, Mia Culpa, was seen by 1.1 million households, the highest ever viewership for the series.